Ten-Week Paid Summer Apprenticeship

 - If you meet the requirements, you will be invited for an interview.

-- If you are selected as an apprentice, you will be scheduled for fingerprinting and medical appointments.
+- If you are selected as an apprentice, you will begin DAIA on June 18, 2024.